cuaudrup/TFM-Project-Retail-DS-Market/Task_1_Global_Analysis.md

 We created a first dashboard with all the data that allows us to understand the business data from a global perspective.
 For the first KPIs regarding the company's sales trends, we took 2015 as a benchmark and compared it to the previous year to gain the following insights.
 - As KPIs we have different insights:
   - Sales with $52.32m and the comparison with the previous year of $46.58m (+12.33%).
-  - Items sold with 13.8 M, and its comparison with the previous year with 13.09 M (+5.43%).
+  - Items sold with 13.8 M, and its comparison with the previous year at 13.09 M (+5.43%).
-  - Average sale per item with 3.79 $, and its comparison with the previous year with 3.56 $ (+6.55%).
+  - Average sale per item with 3.79 $, and its comparison with the previous year at 3.56 $ (+6.55%).
-  - Sales per day with 143,349 $, and its comparison with the previous year with 127,611 M$ (+12.33%).
+  - Sales per day with 143,349 $, and its comparison with the previous year at 127,611 M$ (+12.33%).